MoazAlaa7/MoazAlaa7/README.md

 ### About me

 - I like building cool apps and understanding how things work under the hood 🤔.
-- 👨‍💻 I have good experience building Full Stack Websites/Webapps
+- I have good experience building Full Stack Web Apps
 - I'm always excited to learn new tools as required to tackle diverse tasks and projects.

 ## 🤝 Contacts